wilbur1240/unity_proj_pacman/README.md

 ## Unity Side

-1.Clone this repository with submodules
+1. Clone this repository with submodules

     $ git clone --recursive git@github.com:wennnny/PacMan-unity.git

-2.Open the project "PacMan-unity" in unity.
+2. Open the project "PacMan-unity" in unity.

-3.Choose "SimpleScenes" in /Assets/Scenes in Project in the lower left.
+3. Choose "SimpleScenes" in /Assets/Scenes in Project in the lower left.

-4.Set IP in "Update_IP"(you need config your ip in the device where you run pacman.py)
+4. Set IP in "Update_IP"(you need config your ip in the device where you run pacman.py)

-5.Press "run" button on unity then run your python code on another device.
+5. Press "run" button on unity then run your python code on another device.

 ## Pygame Side